Conscientious objector: West Germany and reunified Germany

 Military service and draft were controversial during much of their existence.
 Reasons included the consideration that Germans could be made to fight against their fellow Germans in East Germany.
 Moreover, draft only applied to men, which was seen as gender based discrimination by some, but was often countered by the argument that women usually gave up their careers either temporarily or permanently to raise their children.
-With the end of the Cold War and the German military's primary purpose of defending its home territory increasingly looking doubtful, draft also began to become more arbitrary, as only certain portions of a particular birth year were drafted (usually those in very healthy physical condition), while others weren't.
+With the end of the Cold War and the German military's primary purpose of defending its home territory increasingly looking doubtful, draft also began to become more arbitrary, as only certain portions of a particular birth year were drafted (usually those in very healthy physical condition), while others were not.
 This was seen as a problem of Wehrgerechtigkeit, or equal justice of military service.

 Then-German President Roman Herzog said in a 1994 speech (which was frequently cited as an argument for draft abolition) that only the necessity for national defense, not any other arguments can justify draft.
 On the other hand, this logic tended to not be extended to men serving Wehrersatzdienst, as they usually worked in fields of public health, elderly care, medical assistance or assistance for the disabled.
 Their relatively low-paid work was seen as an ever more important backbone of a health sector which was grappling with rapidly increasing costs of care.

 In 2011 the mandatory draft was abolished in Germany, mainly due to a perceived lack of aforementioned necessity.
 The Bundeswehr now solely relies on service members who deliberately choose it as a career path.
 Neither Article 12a (establishing the possibility of draft) nor Article 4 (3) (permitting conscientious objection) have been removed from the German Constitution.
 In theory, this makes a full reversion to draft (and Wehrersatzdienst) possible, if it is thought to be necessary.

 Hungary

 Conscription was suspended in Hungary in 2004.
-Before being drafted anyone can apply for the status of conscientious objector and fulfil his duties in unarmed military service or civilian service.
+Before being drafted anyone can apply for the status of conscientious objector and fulfill his duties in unarmed military service or civilian service.